 Transmission Imbalance for Physical Flow Direction is negative when the TIPFu from the Article 15.3.1 of this Network Code is negative and Transmission Imbalance for Commercial Reverse Capacity is negative when the TICRu from the Article 15.3.2 of this Network Code is negative.

-Transmission Imbalance and Imbalance Charge is calculated for a User in line with this Network Code.

-If Operational Balancing Agreement is entered into, User may have Transmission Imbalance only in cases envisaged by Operational Balancing Agreement which cases Transporter publishes on its website.

-The Transporter shall apply the Article 15.1.1.4 of this Network Code if it assesses that the transmission imbalance shall occur which shall cause change of the pressure in the Pipeline which is higher than operational acceptable limit.
+The Transporter shall apply the Article 15.1.1.3 of this Network Code if it assesses that the transmission imbalance shall occur which shall cause change of the pressure in the Pipeline which is higher than operational acceptable limit.
 During the assessment it shall be taken into account: i) Nominations/Renominations, ii) operational information obtained from AFOs, and iii) estimation of the Transporter acting as Prudent and Reasonable Operator.

-Transporter, for the balancing of system in line with the Article 15.1.1.4 of this Network Code, shall purchase and sell Gas for balancing of system on the Gas Exchange Platform.
-If Gas Exchange Platform is not available, Transporter shall organise public tender, prior to the Gas Year, for purchasing and selling Gas for balancing for a period of one (1) Gas Year and publish it on its website.
+Transporter, before the commencement of the Gas Year, for the balancing of system in line with the Article 15.1.1.3 of this Network Code, shall organise tender for procurement of the Natural Gas for the needs of the system, for a period of one (1) Gas Year, which tender should not contain restrictive conditions for participation and indicates in the tender invitation the purpose, scope and recommendations for bidders, and such invitation it publicly announces on its website.
+The Transporter publishes the results of the tender in the manner protecting confidentiality of commercially sensitive information, whereby it is notifying each bidder separately on its result thereof.

 Allocation of Gas to Users

-By the usage of an Operational Balancing Agreement, the Transporter shall secure that the Allocated Quantities of User at the relevant Interconnection Point will be equal to the Confirmed Quantities of User and the steering difference between the Allocated Quantities and the Metered Quantities at the relevant Interconnection Point is allocated to an operational balancing account held between the Transporter and AFO.
-In cases envisaged by Operational Balancing Agreement, which Transporter publishes on its website, Allocated Quantities of User on the relevant Interconnection Point are calculated in the manner envisaged by Operational Balancing Agreement.
+By the usage of the Interconnection Agreement, the Transporter shall secure that the Allocated Quantities of User at the relevant Interconnection Point will be equal to the Confirmed Quantities of User and the steering difference between the Allocated Quantities and the Metered Quantities at the relevant Interconnection Point is allocated to an operational balancing account held between the Transporter and Adjacent TSO.

-If an Operational Balancing Agreement is not entered into at a particular Interconnection Point, Allocated Quantities for each User for every Gas Day shall be calculated in the following manner:
+When the operational balancing account between the Transporter and Adjacent TSO is not applied, the Allocated Quantities for each User for every Gas Day shall be calculated in the following manner:

 Allocated Quantities for Commercial Reverse Flow for Entry Point Horgoš/Kiškundorožma 1200, Entry Point Serbia and Exit Point Kirevo/Zaječar are equal to the Confirmed Quantities;